Skip to content

 Characteristics of Recessive Phenotypes

-• Gene X is connected with the 'xanthic' phenotype.
-A fruit fly that is homozygous recessive for Gene X has a fluorescent bright yellow coloring.
+• Gene N is affiliated with the 'nerdy' phenotype.
+A fruit fly that is homozygous recessive for Gene N has large, prominent eyes that stand out, much like thick-rimmed glasses.

-• Gene Y is connected with the 'yucky' phenotype.
-A fruit fly that is homozygous recessive for Gene Y gives off an unpleasant odor and has a generally unappealing look.
+• Gene R is correlated with the 'rusty' phenotype.
+A fruit fly that is homozygous recessive for Gene R has a reddish-brown color, much like rusted iron metal.

 Phenotype Genotypes Progeny